 If you’re curious about Madeira Portuguese fortified wine, you’re not alone.
-From its unique production method to its diverse flavour profiles and long shelf life, Madeiran wine is one of the most fascinating fortified wines in the world.
-I’ve lived in Madeira all my life, and I’m still discovering new things about this remarkable drink.
+From its unique production method to its wide-ranging flavour profiles and legendary longevity, Madeira wine is one of the most distinctive fortified wines in the world.
+I’ve lived in Madeira all my life, and I’m still discovering more about this fascinating drink.

 1. Is Madeira wine red or white?

-2. What is the Madeira wine alcohol content?
+2. What is the alcohol content of Madeira wine?

-4. How long does Madeira wine last once open?
+3. How long does Madeira wine last unopened?

-7. How many are Madeira Wine glasses in a bottle?
+7. How many glasses are in a bottle of Madeira wine?

 8. How to drink Madeiran wine?